ark-aces/aces-deployment/README.md

 #### 3. Public domain with https using LetsEncrypt

-Using this option, services are given a publicly registered domain name and https encryption is enabled using LetsEncrypt issues SSL certificates.
+Using this option, services are given a publicly registered domain name and https encryption is enabled using [LetsEncrypt](https://letsencrypt.org/) issued SSL certificates.

 You must create a DNS A record pointing your registered domain name to your server IP before running the Ansible deployment scripts since LetsEncrypt must ping the server externally